aeadio/dotfiles/README.md

 ### Subfolder structure (in the order they are loaded):

-- `env.d` -- Static environment exports.
+- `env.d`: Static environment exports.
 Variables that need to be available to third party applications.
 This is the only portion that is sourced always, including in non-interactive script shells.
 Bootstrapped by the file `env`.
-- `pre.d` -- Early initialization, such as loading compinit, prior to other configuration.
+- `pre.d`: Early initialization, such as loading compinit, prior to other configuration.
-- `plugins` -- Self-contained feature packages.
+- `plugins`: Self-contained feature packages.
   - First-party plugins (mine) are installed as single files directly under `plugins/`.
   - Third-party plugins are installed as folders underneath `plugins/`.
 They are loaded if they contain a `.plugin.zsh` file.
 These are always loaded if present, even if not marked executable.
 Most of these are installed as Git submodules.
-- `functions` -- Utility functions used by the user, or by other portions of the configuration.
+- `functions`: Utility functions used by the user, or by other portions of the configuration.
 These are [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions) as needed.
-- `widgets` -- Functions to be used as [ZLE widgets](https://zsh.sourceforge.io/Doc/Release/Zsh-Line-Editor.html#User_002dDefined-Widgets).
+- `widgets`: Functions to be used as [ZLE widgets](https://zsh.sourceforge.io/Doc/Release/Zsh-Line-Editor.html#User_002dDefined-Widgets).
 These are autoloaded, and automatically initialized as ZLE widgets.
-- `rc.d` -- Primary Zsh configuration.
+- `rc.d`: Primary Zsh configuration.
 Sets shell options, aliases, decorates the prompt, etc.
-- `incl.d` -- Miscellaneous non-Zsh configuration files that need to be included as input to other commands during initialization.
+- `incl.d`: Miscellaneous non-Zsh configuration files that need to be included as input to other commands during initialization.

 Individual files can be enabled or disabled by toggling the execute permission -- most files are not sourced or autoloaded if they are not executable on startup.

 ### Bootstrapping

 Primary bootstrap happens in `rc`, where each stage is wrapped in a named function to facilitate tracing and debugging.
-The variables ZSHRC_PROFILE and ZSHRC_DEBUG can be set to enable startup benchmarking, and print some information during start, respectively.
+The variables `ZSHRC_PROFILE` and `ZSHRC_DEBUG` can be set to enable startup benchmarking, and print some information during start, respectively.
 Logs from either are also saved to the home directory.

 The variable `ZSH` is set to the location of the Zsh config directory.
 Some helper functions are set up in `pre.d/util` to make writing configuration a bit more concise.